snapADDY/databank/README.md

 Databank is an easy-to-use Python library for making raw SQL queries in a multi-threaded environment.

 No ORM, no frills.
 Thread-safe.
-Only raw SQL queries and safe parameter binding.
+Only raw SQL queries and parameter binding.
 Built on top of [SQLAlchemy](https://www.sqlalchemy.org/).

 ## Installation